1-Month-Old-Baby Development: Settling In

 Early Hygiene Habits

-Bath time is not only important for hygiene, but can be a great bonding experience.
-There are no hard and fast rules about how often to bathe your 1-month old baby.
-Two or three times a week is typically enough, but if your little one really enjoys it, feel free to let him or her have a good splash-about every day.
+Bath time is not only important for hygiene but can also be a great bonding experience.
+There are no hard and fast rules about how often to bathe your 1-month-old baby.
+Two or three times a week is typically enough, but if your little one really enjoys it, feel free to let them have a good splash about every day.

-You may already have got the hang of bath times, but if you’re wanting a little more guidance, read more about how to bathe your baby.
+You may already have got the hang of bath times, but if you want a little more guidance, read more about how to bathe your baby.

 All babies cry from time to time, but crying may be a condition called colic if it lasts for more than three hours a day, three days a week, for at least one week.